timorunge/ansible-sssd/README.md

   --enable-files-domain   If this feature is enabled, then SSSD always enables
-                          a domain with id_provider=files even if the domain is not specified in the config file [default=no] --enable-ldb-version-check
+                          a domain with id_provider=files even if the domain is not specified in the config file [default=no] --enable-local-provider If this feature is enabled, then local-provider will be built by default. [default=no] --enable-ldb-version-check
                           compile with ldb runtime version check [default=no] --disable-krb5-locator-plugin